-- Applicants are assessed for their ability to be successful in this distance, graduate program and in the dietetics profession.
-In addition, grades, work and volunteer experiences, leadership qualities, and representation of personal qualities and skills and letters of recommendation are also taken into considerations.
+- Applicants are assessed for their ability to be successful in this distance, graduate program, and in the dietetics profession.
+In addition, grades, work and volunteer experiences, leadership qualities, representation of personal qualities and skills and letters of recommendation are also taken into consideration.
 A rubric is utilized to rank the applicants in order of preferred skills and attributes for success in a graduate distance program.

 Who should write a letter of recommendation for me?